hanshuebner/xslt3-loader/README.md

 In your application source, you can then import a stylesheet like so:

-    import { stylesheet as myStylesheet } from './my-stylesheet.xsl';
+    import { stylesheet as example } from '../example.xsl';

 The stylesheet can then be used in invokations to Saxon-JS 2 like so:

-    import { stylesheet as example } from '../example.xsl';

     console.log(SaxonJS.transform({ stylesheetInternal: example,
                                     sourceText: '<foo>bar</foo>',